-RECORLEV (levoketoconazole) is being evaluated in SONICS, a phase 3 trial for patients with endogenous Cushing’s syndrome.
+RECORLEV (levoketoconazole) is being evaluated in LOGICS and SONICS, phase 3 trials for patients with endogenous Cushing’s syndrome.
 Originally developed as a potential treatment for patients with diabetes, Strongbridge pivoted the focus of clinical development for RECORLEV (levoketoconazole) to treatment of endogenous Cushing’s syndrome in 2012.
 Read more about RECORLEV (levoketoconazole).

 Veldoreotide is a somatostatin analogue (SSA) with a differential somatostatin receptor subtype binding profile.

 What is KEVEYIS?

 KEVEYIS (keh-VAY-iss) (dichlorphenamide) is a prescription drug used to treat primary hyperkalemic periodic paralysis, primary hypokalemic periodic paralysis, and other similar diseases.